chef/chef/CONTRIBUTING.md

 ### <a name="cr"></a> Chef Code Review Process

-The Chef Code Review Process happens on Github pull requests.
+The Chef Code Review process happens on Github pull requests.
 See [this article](https://help.github.com/articles/using-pull-requests) if you're not familiar with Github Pull Requests.